Tech Pack Examples - 10 Real Factory-Grade Tech Packs Analyzed

 No matter what you are designing, the structure of your tech pack dictates the quality of your sample.
 Manufacturers don't want beautiful illustrations; they want organized data.

 Adstronaut AI provides the industry-standard 12-tab framework automatically.
 It generates the sketches, sets up the tables, and organizes the BOM, saving you the 4-8 hours it typically takes to set up this document structure from scratch.
+McKinsey's 2025 State of Fashion report highlights that reducing pre-production timelines is one of the highest-impact levers for emerging brands competing with fast-fashion speed.

 You provide the creative vision; we provide the factory-ready format.
 Learn exactly how to create a tech pack step-by-step, or understand the hidden costs you're avoiding by using AI automation.